SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 Yes, by all means: do whatever the _zeitgeist_ and _l'esprit du temps_ nudge you to do, so long as you get your people vaccinated.
-(On the left, in German: "Impfen hilft", or "vaccination helps".
-On the right, in French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desireable effects".
+(On the left, in German: "Impfen hilft, auch allen die du liebst", or "Vaccination helps, also everyone you love".
+On the right, in
+French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desireable effects".
 Indeed.)

 So that's the sitch.
 The sitch is not good.